metaleap/go-xsd/README.md

 ( whitespace, gopher, quote, *backtick* )

-The found occurence is likely part of a field in a type named something like **XsdGoPkgHasElem_Gopher** or **XsdGoPkgHasElems_Gopher**.
+D) The found occurence is likely part of a field in a type named something like **XsdGoPkgHasElem_Gopher** or **XsdGoPkgHasElems_Gopher**.
 Ignore that type, instead focus on the type of the field itself.
 That's the one you were looking for, that's the one to embed in your tiny custom struct.